shufukuo/csharp-to-elk/README.md

             ;

             //
-            // convert columns names of dt to lowercase
+            // convert column names of dt to lowercase
             //
             foreach (DataColumn col in dt.Columns)
             {